 In Etosha National Park

 Not too long ago, we left a rest camp filled with people and a parking lot filled with white 4x4s splattered with mud and dust.
 Now, as we drive across the park to another rest camp, we hardly see anyone.
 We are traveling along Etosha Pan, a 75 mile long salt flat that covers almost a quarter of the park.

 In a dry patch of the salt flat, we see a few oryx sunning and resting.
 In parts where it is flooded, tufts of grass emerge and flocks of birds gather.

-We are enticed by a road that veers off the main roadway and leads to the middle of the salt flat and we decide to drive down it.
+We are enticed by a dirt road that veers off the main roadway and leads to the middle of the salt flat.
+We decide to drive down it.
 The further we get, the more the ground morphs from solid to liquid.
-We eventually get stuck in it.
+We eventually get stuck in the muck.

 This is where the magnitude of our adventure sets in.
 AAA memberships are useless here.
 There’s no tow truck to call and be mildly inconvenienced while we wait because we are a little bit out there.
 We are all the way out there.
 I step out of the car to try assess the situation and my foot sinks into the earth up to my ankle.